jazeved0/jazevedo.me/_projects/axis-replay/index.md

 shortTitle: Axis Replay
 title: Axis Replay Website
 description: Custom Wordpress theme & website, including new branding guidelines as well as custom PHP code to handle conditional file injection
-# TODO write lead
-lead: "<ul><li>Redesigned company’s main website, developing accompanying mockups and branding guidelines</li><li>Developed custom PHP to handle modular and conditional injection of various styles and scripts</li><li>Used an Apache/MySQL/PHP stack with Wordpress on AWS to configure staging before deploying</li></ul>"
+lead: "Wordpress-powered website as well as accompanying UI mockups made in Adobe Illustrator.
+Additionally, custom PHP tooling was made to handle modular and conditional injection of various styles and scripts across the site.
+An Apache/<wbr>MySQL/<wbr>PHP stack on AWS was used to configure staging before deploying to production."
 start: February 2019
 topics:
   main: